kammitama5/kammitama5.github.io/_posts/2023-04-28-Friday-April-28th.md

 green card and I wasn't planning on overstaying or something like that.
 Totally the only time being from a Commonwealth country has ever worked *against* me (grumble grumble).
 Then again, my Aussie friend has in general given me a heads up that they (Euro) tend to be ruder than the American immigration ones.
 And the questions were so ambiguous, and it was 7am or something like that.
 But I made it through.
-I immediately was awestruck by what I recognized was a Calatrava design, and if you know me, you know I LOVE his work!
+I immediately was awestruck by what I recognized was a [Calatrava design](https://en.wikipedia.org/wiki/Lyon-Saint-Exup%C3%A9ry_TGV_station), and if you know me, you know I LOVE his work!
 So that was a treat!
 Then, I made it to the hotel with a French gentleman asking me "so, here on holiday?".
 Everyone was so incredibly friendly and the people here in Lyon had a great tongue-in-cheek humour that I loved, and they are just a lot of fun to be around.

 ## Roommate and Protests
 - My roommate wasn't there the first evening, and I was a bit worried, but also had a thought that maybe I wouldn't have one?
 To my delight, she was incredibly fun to hang out with, and we ended up laughing to sleep each evening!
-She was from Hamburg, had worked on farms, was into Cybersecurity, and attended school in France, so she also spoke French fluently.
+She was from Hamburg, had worked on farms, was into Cybersecurity and wants to work for [Interpol](https://en.wikipedia.org/wiki/Interpol) (headquarters in Lyon, which we passed every day of the conference, which was exciting!), and attended school in France, so she also spoke French fluently.
 She was also an exceptional navigator.
 I joked at one time that I wouldn't be able to find my way inside from outside without her.
 She reminded me (her temperament, friendliness) of my first roommate in undergrad; we were inseparable.
 - One evening, we were hungry and decided to go get something to eat within walking distance.
 She suggested German kebabs, which I recognized later